nonkit/SBResources/draw/README.md

 # Drawing Shapes A-Z Notebook for Microsoft Small Basic
 This notebook describes how to draw a lot of shapes with Microsoft Small Basic Shapes object (rectangle, ellipse, triangle and line).
 Drawn shapes will be moved, zoomed, rotated or flipped.
-To flip picture, a triangle is used as an isosceles triangle.The current versoin (v0.2
+To flip picture, a triangle is used as an isosceles triangle.The current version (v0.2

 **Download**: [Drawing Shapes Notebook 0.21.pdf](https://github.com/nonkit/SBResources/raw/master/draw/Drawing%20Shapes%20Notebook%200.21.pdf)